fauna/graphql-workshop/content/data-modeling/_index.md

     STORE_OWNER ||--o{ STORE : has
 {{< /mermaid >}}

-{{< mermaid >}}
-erDiagram
-    OWNER ||--O{ STORE : has
-    OWNER {
-        string name
-        string email
-        reference stores
-    }
-    STORE {
-        string name
-        string paymentMethods
-        string categories
-        string email
-        reference owner
-    }
-{{< /mermaid >}}

 In the database, you have

 1. A collection of Store Owners.
-1. Each owner can own multiple stores.
+2. Each owner can own multiple stores.
-1. Stores have many orders and customers.
+3. Stores have many orders and customers.
-1. Stores also have many items.
+4. Stores also have many items.
-1. Customers can have many orders and
+5. Customers can have many orders and
-1. Each order has at least one or more items
+6. Each order has at least one or more items

 Define this relationships with the following GraphQL schema.